SCIENCE CITY

 PROJECT OVERVIEW

-Science City is a world-class 24/7 live/work research and development center project developed by The Puerto Rico Science, Technology and Research Trust on the grounds of a former state jail facility.
-The project is based on a 2007 Master Plan led by James Corner Field Operations with ArchUd and Toro Ferrer Architects in the team.
-In 2009 Vaccarino Associates was hired by Toro Arquitectos to assist from conceptual design to construction documents for two of the first important urban corridor linkages: Science City Boulevard and Laboratory Street.
-In 2010, the project received the XIII Bienal de Arquitectura y Arquitectura Paisajista Honor Award, in the Unbuilt Project category.
+Science City is envisioned as a 24/7 research hub developed by the Puerto Rico Science, Technology and Research Trust on the site of a former state prison.
+Based on a 2007 Master Plan by James Corner Field Operations with ArchUd and Toro Ferrer Architects, the project reimagines the grounds as a world-class center for innovation.
+In 2009, Vaccarino Associates joined Toro Arquitectos to assist from conceptual design through construction documents for two key urban corridors—Science City Boulevard and Laboratory Street.
+The project received the XIII Bienal de Arquitectura y Arquitectura Paisajista Honor Award in 2010 in the Unbuilt Project category.

 REGIONAL OVERVIEW